-Specifically, as at 30 June 2017, there were 678 tax disputes involving counterclaims pending with regard to UniCredit and other companies belonging to the UniCredit Group's "Italian" perimeter, net of settled disputes, for a total amount equal to \notin 468.58 million.
+Specifically, as at 31 December 2016, there were 727 tax disputes involving counterclaims pending with regard to UniCredit and other companies belonging to the UniCredit Group's "Italian" perimeter, net of settled disputes, for a total amount equal to €485.2 million.
 As far as the tax inspections which were concluded during the course of the financial year ended at 31 December 2016 are concerned, note, among other things, that:

-• UniCredit Business Integrated Solutions S.C.p.A. has been interested by an assessment for IRES and IRAP purposes relating to years 2011 and 2012, at end of which on 21 July 2016 a tax audit report was served.
-The total amount of the contested taxes was €10.2 million.
-As at 31 December 2016, an assessment notice relating to IRES and IRAP for the year 2011 was served, which confirmed the findings relating to 2011.
-Subsequently, the assessment relating to 2011 was settled out of Court.
-Pursuant to such settlement the company paid a total amount of €2.5 million (including higher taxes, interest and penalties).
-At the date of this Prospectus, the deadline for tax assessment notifications relating to the 2012 financial year has not yet expired;

-- UniCredit Leasing S.p.A. has been interested by a tax assessment for IRES, IRAP and VAT purposes relating to years 2011 and 2012 ended on 29 September 2016 with the notification of a tax audit report.
-As at 31 December 2016, an assessment notice exclusively relating to 2011 for IRAP and VAT purposes was served.
+- UniCredit Business Integrated Solutions S.C.p.A. has been interested by an assessment for IRES and IRAP purposes relating to years 2011 and 2012, at end of which on 21 July 2016 a formal notice of assessment was served.
+The total amount of the contested taxes is €11.8 million.
+As at 31 December 2016, an assessment notice relating to IRES and IRAP for the year 2011 was served, which confirmed the findings relating to 2011 (for a total of €5.2 million relating to higher taxes and interests for €0.9 million) and sanctions were imposed amounting to €4.1 million.
+At the date of this Prospectus, the deadline for tax assessment notifications relating to the 2012 financial year has not yet expired.
+The company has decided to apply for a tax settlement proposal (so called "accertamento con adesione"); - UniCredit Leasing S.p.A. has been interested by a tax assessment for IRES, IRAP and VAT purposes relating to years 2011 and 2012 ended on 29 September 2016 with the notification of an assessment notice.
+As at 31 December 2016, an assessment notice exclusively relating to 2011 IRAP and VAT purposes was served.
 The amounts established are equal to €21.2 million of which €7.3 million was for VAT and IRAP taxes, €12.5 million for penalties and €1.4 million for interests.
 At the date of this Prospectus, the deadline for tax assessment notifications relating to the 2012 financial year has not yet expired.
-The company has filed an appeal with respect to the 2011 tax assessment and the judgement is pending; and - On 10 October 2016, UCB AG a permanent establishment in Italy, was served with a tax audit report which contests €0.2 million of withholdings on capital income which were allegedly omitted.
-Subsequently, two notices of assessment have been notified for IRES and IRAP purposes, for a total amount of about €18 thousand.
-Such notices of assessment have been cancelled by the Tax Authorities since they have been served beyond the legal term.
+The company has filed an appeal; and - on 10 October 2016, UCB AG a permanent establishment in Italy, was served with a formal notice of assessment which contests €0.2 million of withholdings on capital income which were allegedly missed.
+At the date of this Prospectus, assessments are being made to obtain a reliable estimate of the increased contested taxes arising from such assessment.